Back to blog

 No. Landlord’s insurance is a type of insurance that will cover you for structural damage to your home.
 Similarly, it also covers contents, so you will only need one policy.
 Insuring your property twice is a waste of money since you can only claim on one policy.
 To make a dual claim would be illegal.

-Landlord’s Insurance: Important things to remember
+Landlord’s Insurance: Things to remember

 Manage your properties easily and with confidence